Joey Wendle drives in 4 with HR, double, single to lead Marlins to an 11-4 win over Dodgers

 Lynn (10-11) was lifted after 4 2/3 innings.
 The veteran right-hander allowed eight earned runs and seven hits.
 He has given up 15 runs and 14 hits over nine innings in his last two outings.

+"I thought the stuff from Lance was much better than his last start," Dodgers manager Dave Roberts said.
+"He was in a good little rhythm.
+Then it seemed like he couldn't make pitches.
+Looking back at the replays, there were a lot of pitches over the big part of the plate.
+Unfortunately, they went out of the ball park."

 Edward Cabrera (6-6) benefitted from the run support and pitched four innings of scoreless relief.
-He was recalled from the minors earlier in the day afte the Alcantara and Soler moves.
+He was recalled from the minors earlier in the day after the Alcantara and Soler moves.

+"You saw the results of what I was working on in Triple-A," Cabrera said.
+"I just want to be here to help the club.
+It doesn't matter if I come from the bullpen or start."

 Miami padded its lead on consecutive RBI doubles by Wendle and Yuli Gurriel in the seventh.